How to Avoid Common New Founder Traps in Business?

 The barriers to entry are collapsing.
 What once required a corporate team and a multimillion budget can now be done by a single entrepreneur with curiosity and courage.

-As a corporate professional, you may have spent years selling or delivering products created by others.
+If you have a corporate background, you may have spent years selling or delivering products created by others.
 Designing your own is a new skill, but your ability to understand customers and communicate value gives you a strong foundation.

-Product creation can feel intimidating, but it is also where your creativity becomes leverage.
+Product creation can feel intimidating, but it is also where your investment becomes leverage.
 Your story, experience, and perspective are assets that help you stand out.
-Protect your creative energy and use it wisely.

 Setting Clear Milestones

-To reach €1M ARR, you must think in systems: multiple products, recurring models, and repeatable acquisition channels.
+To reach €1M ARR, you must think in systems: multiple products, recurring business model, and repeatable acquisition channels.

 Once you have the math, create a simple plan to fill the gaps.
 The exercise turns vague ambition into a concrete path.